DeeboyEdx/speech2input/README.md

 <details><summary>Read an additional Push2Run primer...</summary>
 <p>

 By this point, your digital assistant should understand a certain invocation phrase to indicate to forward commands through your Pushbullet service which is then captured by Push2Run.
+There are a couple points to learn about Push2Run if you want to best harness it's power.
 In the following example scenarios, we'll use the invocation phrase "*tell my computer to* ~", the default for the Amazon Echo route, and which most colloquially makes sense.

 - `$` represents your variable.
 For example, let's say you've setup your Type card just like in the `p2r` file, with "type $" as one of the 'Listen for' entries[^4] and `main.py -v "$"` in the parameters field.

     You say: "*tell my computer to* **type** it is a lovely day period mark"

-    `main.py` receives `-v "it is a lovely day period mark"` (`-v` being the verbatim flag), then format the string nicely, and lastly simulate the key presses to type out "**It is a lovely day.**" on your computer.
+    `main.py` receives `-v "it is a lovely day period mark"` (`-v` being the verbatim flag), then formats the string nicely, and lastly simulate the key presses to type out "**It is a lovely day.**" on your computer.

 - within the "Listen for" field, the `*` is a throw-away catch-all.
 It's only purpose is for matching miscellaneous phrases, not for capturing text.
 For example...
   1. You say: "*tell my computer to* lower the gosh darn **volume to 20 percent**"